-It is currently considered one of the most common and dangerous diseases of humanity.
+It is currently considered one of humanity’s most common and dangerous diseases.

 Therefore, despite significant advances in its treatment, it is difficult to overstate the importance of this disease, both medically and socially.

-Rheumatism is a systemic inflammatory disease that occupies a rather special position among other connective tissue diseases.
+Rheumatism is a systemic inflammatory disease that occupies a unique position among other connective tissue diseases.

-The main site for the location of this pathology is the cardiovascular system.
+The leading site for the location of this pathology is the cardiovascular system.

 Rheumatism affects all the membranes of the heart and leads to deformation of the valve device, which is the cause of the development of heart failure.